 - 16 ounces semisweet chocolate chopped or chips

-- 4 Tbsp unsalted butter or coconut oil
+- 4 tablespoon unsalted butter or coconut oil

 - chopped nuts, coconut flakes, sprinkles or other toppings